Mariette Lindstein (born 1958) was raised in Halmstad on the west coast of Sweden.

 It was American writer and Pulitzer Prize winner Lawrence Wright who convinced Mariette to speak out about the abuses she experienced in Scientology.
 At the time Wright was working on a non-fiction book (Going Clear: Scientology, Hollywood & the Prison of Belief) about Scientology and while interviewing Mariette the idea of writing a suspense novel in a cult setting was born.
 Mariette envisioned a book that would reach a broad audience and not only entertain but enlighten people about the dangers of cults, something inspired by her own experiences.
 First of foremost, though, Mariette wanted to write a really good thriller.

 In 2013, Mariette quit her job as a pre-school teacher and devoted her energies to writing, speaking out and enlightening others about cults.
 She has done interviews with many morning and evening newspapers in Sweden, including Dagens Nyheter and Aftonbladet Sunday, as well as magazines such as a Filter, The Home Journal and Femina.
 She has also appeared on television shows “Malou after 10,” “TV4 Morning News” and was featured in the recent Swedish Television series about cults in Sweden, “The Only True Way.”

 Her debut novel Fog Island is inspired by her own experiences and was released in September 2015.
 It has won critical acclaim from the likes of Sweden´s best- known critic of suspense literature (Lotta Olsson, Dagens Nyheter), who called it “enthralling as the most suspenseful thriller.”
 Critic Jonas Danielsson in the TV-program “Go’kväll” (Good Evening) said the book is, “A page turner, the most interesting novel this fall.”
-The book has been on the top list of Adlibris, Sweden’s largest Internet bookstore, for several months and is currently on its third printing.
+The book has been on the top list of Adlibris, Sweden’s largest Internet bookstore, for several months.
 Fog Island is first and foremost a suspense novel, but with the ulterior purpose of warning about the dangers of sects.
+Fog Island became a trilogy and then an additional four books have been written about Fog Island as a continuation of the series.